RTXT25/TPTBF/docs/tutorials/making-a-game.md

-# Making a Mod
+# Making a Game

 This guide assumes you have already gone through the [getting started guide](getting-started.md).
-It will walk you through the basics of using TMT to create a mod.
+It will walk you through the basics of using Incrementum to create a game.
 Let's get started!

 ## Setting up mod info

 Open mod.js.
-This is where you define things that are for the mod in general as opposed to layer-specific.
-For now, modInfo, you can set the mod name and author name, and also the points name, which changes what the game calls your basic points (but they're still referred to as `player.points` in the code). **Be sure that you set a mod id as well**.
+This is where you define things that are for the game in general as opposed to layer-specific.
+For now, gameInfo, you can set the mod name and author name, and also the points name, which changes what the game calls your basic points (but they're still referred to as `player.points` in the code). **Be sure that you set a game id as well**.

 One suggestion: When you're testing your mod, you should turn off offline progress in the in-game settings, and don't leave the game running when you aren't using it.
 You could unintentionally balance your game with large timewalls caused by this extra time.

 ## Making a layer

 Now for the good stuff!
 Head into layers.js.
-There is a basic layer already there (although it has a few redundant things in it.)
-Let's see what it's doing...
+There is a basic layer already there Let's see what it's doing...

 The most important thing is on the first line, where it says `addLayer("p", {` .
 This is how you create a new layer.
 The "p" here becomes the layer id, which is used throughout TMT to refer to the layer.
 You can change the id, but you will have to replace instances of "p" in the tutorial code as well.